 If you roll the die and it comes up 10, this is a Critical Success.
-Essentially, this means Lady Luck gives your character a kiss and so the character performs much better on the given action than normal.
+This means Lady Luck gave your character a kiss and they perform much better on the given action than normal.
 You can roll the die again and add that number to the 10 you have already rolled.
 However, it can work the other way.
 If you roll the die and it comes up 1, this is a Critical Failure.
-Essentially, this means Lady Luck kicked your character in the crotch and the character fouls up the task somehow.
+This means Lady Luck kicked your character in the crotch and they foul up the task somehow.
 Your GM will let you know if your roll carries some kind of extra misfortune: jamming your gun, breaking your lock pick, or destroying a priceless vase.